Come spend a wonderful afternoon or evening at the brand NEW FAO Schwarz,

-This year's event will include an expanded youth art program where students from age five to high school senior interact with art and create their own.
-The program will take place at the gallery OR at each school.
-Each student will receive an "Artist in Training" Badge and exhibit their art in City Hall.
+This year's event included an expanded youth art program where students from age five to high school senior interact with art and create their own.
+The program was available to take place at the gallery OR at each school.
+Each student receives an "Artist in Training" Badge and a chance to exhibit their art in City Hall.
+Chair, Fran Quittel.

 The story of The Central Park Lost Mitten Party begins at Greywacke Arch in Central Park